 An increasingly powerful database in the SCO's planning toolkit is the Security Cooperation Information Portal (SCIP).
-SCIP is a secure, controlled, unclassified DoD web-based computer information system that provides authorized users with access to FMS cases and BPC programs case-related data and reports to support management responsibilities for those cases.
+The SCIP is a secure, controlled, unclassified DOD web-based computer information system that provides authorized users with access to FMS cases and BPC programs caserelated data and reports to support management responsibilities for those cases.

-SCIP is an asset to the country-level planner, as it provides insights into the timing of the PN's FMS acquisitions, allowing the planner to develop training requirements for the pre- and post-equipment delivery.
+The SCIP is an asset to the country-level planner, as it provides insights into the timing of the IP's FMS acquisitions, allowing the planner to develop training requirements for the pre- and post-equipment delivery.
 All SCOs should have SCIP accounts and access the system regularly or risk having their account suspended.
 Non-access for 180 days will result in account deletion.
-SCOs can find answers to many questions (not all) raised by the partner nation regarding FMS cases.
-As well, for SCOs in countries with FMS cases, the SCIP End-Use Monitoring (EUM) community needs to be accessed at least quarterly to upload routine EUM reports.
+SCOs can find answers in SCIP to many questions raised by the international partner regarding FMS cases.
+In addition, the SCIP End-Use Monitoring (EUM) community needs to be accessed at least quarterly to upload routine EUM reports.